PSilvestre/academic-website/content/authors/admin/_index.md

   url: https://lsds.doc.ic.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include all kinds of performant and distributed data systems.
+bio: My research interests include all kinds of performant and distributed data-intensive systems.

 # Interests to show in About widget
 interests:
-- Stream Processing Systems
+- Dataflow Systems
 - Database Management Systems
+- Deep Learning Systems
 - Distributed Systems
-- Cloud and Edge Computing
+- Domain-specific Compilers

 # Education to show in About widget
 education: